dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 > as `JobExecutorPath`.

 The `JobExecutorPath` may seem odd, but this enables a "hook" to create and mount a new proc filesystem before forking + executing the desired command with any arguments.
+This technique enables process execution within the newly created mount namespace to mount a new proc filesystem.
+Without the `JobExecutorPath`, if the user's command was executed directly, then the user's command would still use the host's proc filesystem.

 The library should provide an exported function(s) that can mount and unmount a new proc file system.
+The library should also provide an exported function that can handle signals such as `SIGTERM` and send `SIGTERM` to the process it's running (user's command).

 ##### func (*Job) Start() error